 - If an interrupt occurs during programming of the flash memory, processing of the interrupt is suspended.
-The interrupt is processed after programming is completed. - If reset is initiated by input to the RES pin during programming of the flash memory, the reset is processed after programming is normally completed in the flash memory.
+The interrupt is processed after programming is completed. - If reset is initiated by input to the RES pin during programming of the flash memory, the reset is processed.
+However, the flash memory area that was in the process of being programmed will have been incorrectly programmed.
+If reset is initiated during programming, reprogram the flash memory area that was in the process of being programmed.